 Weeknights and dinnertime can be a bit of a juggling act!
 Everyone is either hungry from a busy day or needs to eat dinner quickly so they can be off to their next activity.
 I love to vegan meal prep these easy black bean burgers either on the weekend or the night before we eat them so we can retain some amount of sanity during the dinner time rush.

 The ingredients in this plant based black bean burger combine fresh herbs, dried spices and fresh beets with pantry staple black beans.
-The beet in this recipe is boiled vs. roasted to bring out the nature sweet taste of a beet.
+The beets in this recipe aree boiled vs. roasted to bring out the nature sweet taste of a beet.
 You can’t beat (haa, what a play on words!) the lovely pink color that the fresh beet adds to this recipe!
-I have used both prepacked cooked beets (in the produce refrigerated section) from the store to make these as well as have boiled my own beets to use in the recipe.
+I have used both pre-packed cooked beets (in the produce refrigerated section) from the store to make these as well as have boiled my own beets to use in the recipe.
 Either works great and really it just comes to your own time + if your grocer stocks pre steamed beets!

 At first my pre-teen son was a bit skeptical, a pink colored veggie burger?
 But after some encouragement, he gobbled it up not once but twice.
 So what is in these black bean beet burgers that turn even skeptics into gobblers?
 Here is what you will need: